 Newgrange – exterior (image courtesy SacredSites.com)

-I don’t spend all my time involved in learning and development.
+I don’t spend all my time involved in directing education programmes for capability management.

 No, no, no.